rubenvanstaden/spira/docs/_build/html/_static/_1_overview.rst

 RDD Advanced
 ************

-The advanced RDD tutorials includes how discussions on how to defined filters inside the the RDD, how to create a LVS database, and how to define derived layers.
+The goal of the advanced RDD tutorial is to discuss:

+* How to define filters.
+* How to define derived layers.
+* How to create a LVS database.

 Filters
 =======

+Filters leverages the *chain of responsiblity* design pattern to chain a number of algorithms that has to be executed in a sequential order on a specific layout object.

 .. code-block:: python